Factor analysis for a mixture of continuous and binary random variables: Conclusion

 \section{Conclusion}

 We proposed a multivariate probability distribution that models linear correlation between binary and continuous variables.
-The proposed distribution is essentially a mixture of $2^q$ normal distributions with equal variance and mean shifted by binary variables, where $q$ is the dimension of binary variables.
-In the proposed distribution, the conditional distribution can be expressed more concisely than the marginal distribution.
+The proposed distribution essentially comprises $2^q$ normal distributions with equal variance and mean shifted by binary variables, where $q$ is the dimension of binary variables.
+In the proposed distribution, the conditional distribution is expressed as the normal and Grassmann distribution while the marginal distribution is expressed as a mixture distribution.
 As an application of the proposed distribution, we developed factor analysis for a mixture of continuous and binary observed variables.
-We found that when observed variables consist exclusively of binary variables in the proposed factor analysis, the induced distribution on the observed variables can be represented as the Ising model.
+We found that when observed variables consist exclusively of binary variables in the proposed factor analysis, the induced distribution on the observed variables can be expressed as the Ising model.
 As an existing model of factor analysis for binary variables, there exists exponential family PCA~\cite{Tipping1998, Collins2001, Mohamed2008}.
 Our model only differs from exponential family PCA in that our model introduces a Gaussian mixture model for a prior distribution over the latent variable, which allows us to express the induced distribution analytically.
-Hence, our model has the advantage that maximum likelihood estimation of model parameters can be performed by a commonly used gradient method, whereas in the exponential family PCA, one has to resort to an approximation technique such as variational method, or a time-consuming Monte Carlo simulation such as MCMC.
+Hence, our model has the advantage that model parameters can be estimated by maximum likelihood estimation by using a common method such as gradient-based optimization, whereas in the exponential family PCA, one has to resort to an approximation technique such as variational method, or a time-consuming Monte Carlo simulation such as MCMC methods.

-We also discussed the instability of model parameters associated with maximum likelihood estimation in factor analysis, which is a problem known as improper solutions or Heywood cases~\cite{Gerbing1985, Gerbing1987}.
+We also discussed the instability of model parameters associated with maximum likelihood estimation in factor analysis, which is a problem known as improper solutions or Heywood cases in the literature~\cite{Gerbing1985, Gerbing1987}.
 The proposed factor analysis also suffers from the improper solutions.
-We identify the cause of the improper solutions with the overlapping roles of the factor loading matrix $W$ and the covariance matrix of observational noise $\Psi$.
-We then proposed a prescription to fix this instability, which imposes the constraint that the norm of the vector of factor loading matrices is the same for all features.
-We checked by analyzing the real data that this prescription works well and avoids instability.
+We empirically identify the cause of the improper solutions with the overlapping roles of the factor loading matrix $W$ and the covariance matrix of observational noise $\Psi$.
+We then proposed a prescription to fix this instability, which imposes the constraint that the row vectors of the factor loading matrix have the same norm for all features.
+We numerically confirmed by analyzing real datasets that this norm constraint prescription works well and avoids instability.